Bira/octopus-carnival/_posts/2020-06-01-alternative-rewards.md

 exact same exchange rate they'd get from converting character points to money during character creation.
 Depending on how much treasure your adventures feature, you might want to adjust the rate!
-For example, a PC in a campaign that follows Petter V. Del'Orto's suggested house rule would earn one point for every
-$5000 they earned.
+For example, a PC in a campaign that follows [Petter V. Del'Orto's suggested house rule][1] would earn one point for every $5000 they earned.

 **Example**: Let's say we have a party of 5 PCs that agree to split their loot evenly.
 They meet a dragon shortly after they enter a dungeon, and are forced to